Left–Right Coalition Movement: Development and goals

-As the conflict between the Left and Right intensified, the moderates feared that the South and North would be divided and that the US-Soviet Joint Commission would not be resumed.
-The moderates—including Lyuh Woon-hyung, Kim Kyu-sik, and Jaehong An—took the lead in establishing the Left-Right Coalition Committee in July 1946 and elected Kim Kyu-sik as chairman of the committee.
+As the conflict between the left and right intensified, the moderates feared that the South and North would be divided and that the US-Soviet Joint Commission would not be resumed.
+The moderates—including Lyuh, Kim Kyu-sik, and Ahn—took the lead in establishing the Left–Right Coalition Committee in July 1946 and elected Kim Kyu-sik as chairman of the committee.

-The committee consisted of the moderates from the right, including Kim Kyu-sik, An Jae-hong, Won Sehun, Choi Dongoh, Kim Bungjun, and Kim Yaksu; and from the left, including Lyuh Woon-hyung, Ho Hon, Seong Jusik, Jang Geonsang, Lee Young, Jeong Nosik, Jeong Baek, and Yi Kang-guk.
+The committee consisted of the moderates from the right, including Kim Kyu-sik, Ahn, Won Sehun, Choi Dongoh, Kim Bungjun, and Kim Yaksu; and from the left, including Lyuh, Ho Hon, Seong Jusik, Jang Geonsang, Lee Young, Jeong Nosik, Jeong Baek, and Yi Kang-guk.

-The Left-Right Coalition Movement's ultimate goal was to unify Korea, with a unified government that had a moderate ideology.
+The Left–Right Coalition Movement's ultimate goal was to unify Korea, with a unified government that had a moderate ideology.
 The Committee discussed five issues brought up by the left and eight issues brought up by the right and agreed upon seven principles in October 1946, three months after its establishment.
 The seven principles were:

-The seven principles had significant meaning beyond ideology and ideas since it was the precious fruit of concession by the Left and Right in a chaotic, divided political situation.
+The seven principles had significant meaning beyond ideology and ideas since it was the precious fruit of concession by the left and right in a chaotic, divided political situation.
 Of the seven principles, the Article 3 (concerning land reform) and Article 4 (suppressing pro-Japanese groups) were the most important.
-Some on the committee strongly opposed the principles and even criticized the Left-Right Coalition Movement itself.
+Some on the committee strongly opposed the principles and even criticized the Left–Right Coalition Movement itself.

 The Korea Democratic Party opposed these principles while stating that, among the methods proposed for land reform (confiscation with payment and free distribution), free distribution would induce a financial catastrophe.
 On the other hand, the Communist Party of Korea opposed confiscation with payment as benefiting landlords, and also opposed that the decision of a legislative body could not overrule the veto of the United States Army Military Government in Korea.

-In the process of discussion for the seven principles, the United States Army Military Government in Korea would support the Left-Right Coalition indirectly because its support for the Right had reached an impasse.
-Having lost its faith in Syngman Rhee and Ku Kim, the US military government returned to supporting moderate politicians, such as Lyuh Woon-hyung and Kim Kyu-sik, in seeking another way.
+In the process of discussion for the seven principles, the United States Army Military Government in Korea would support the Left–Right Coalition indirectly because its support for the Right had reached an impasse.
+Having lost its faith in Syngman Rhee and Ku Kim, the US military government returned to supporting moderate politicians, such as Lyuh and Kim Kyu-sik, in seeking another way.
 With such intervention and indirect support of the military government, the movement gained momentum and constituted and enacted the 1946 South Korean legislative election (to an interim legislative body of the US military government) in December 1946.
-Hence, in 1946, the Left-Right Coalition, unifying the Left and Right of the reasonable and moderate, with its center led by Lyuh Woon-hyung and Kim Kyu-sik, made its sudden rise.
+Hence, in 1946, the Left–Right Coalition, unifying the left and right of the reasonable and moderate, with its center led by Lyuh and Kim Kyu-sik, made its sudden rise.